 Overdose is similar to acute psychosis.
 Hospitalization can precipitate withdrawal.
 (Thomas and others, 2009).

-With the possible exception of astemizole (Hismanal) in Meniere’s disease (Turner and Jackson, 1989), antihistamines that do not cross the blood-brain barrier are not used to control vertigo.
+With the possible exception of astemizole (Hismanal) in Meniere’s disease (Turner & Jackson, 1989), antihistamines that do not cross the blood-brain barrier are not used to control vertigo.

-There is evidence of the participation of several types of histamine receptors, Serafin et al. (1993) where it is reported that histamine increases firing in MVN cells, mediated through the H2 receptor.
+There is evidence of the participation of several types of histamine receptors, Serafin et al. (1993) reported that histamine increases firing in MVN cells, mediated through the H2 receptor.